 The UK Data Service also provides extensive guidance on gaining informed consent from study participants with examples of obtaining consent in a range of different scenarios, and examples of consent forms.
 In order to facilitate the process of data sharing, your consent form should provide the participant the option to opt in to the following actions:

-If you need legal advice before drafting your consent form please contact the University's Data Protection Team (email@example.com).
-The Data Protection team provide guidance and example consent forms for photography and filming in accordance with the Data Protection Act.
+If you need legal advice before drafting your consent form please contact the University's Data Protection Team (firstname.lastname@example.org).
+The Data Protection team provide guidance for photography and filming in accordance with the data protection legislation.

 In addition to the University of Bath Data Protection Team guidance pages you can find information on obtaining informed consent from these webpages.
 You can also contact your Department Research Ethics Officer to discuss gaining informed consent for your research.